-Title: Applying coatings by the air spray method in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Applying coatings by the air spray method in the workplace

+Additional information about this unit

+Assessment Guida This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.
-ProQual Level 2 NVQ Diploma in Construction using Off-site Manufactured Assemblies (Construction): One of the following endersements required: One of the following endorsements required: Waterborne Solvent-borne Sector Subject Area Availability for use 05.2 Building and Construction Shared unit Unit guided learning hours 100
+ProQual Level 2 NVQ Diploma in Construction using Off-site Manufactured Assemblies (Construction): One of the following endorsements required:

+Waterborne Solvent-borne

+Sector Subject Are 05.2 Building and Construction

+Availability for use Shared unit

+Unit guided learning hours 100

-Title: Preparing surf aces by y abrasive blast cleaning in the workplace Unit Number: R/615/2216 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from specifications, current regulations, risk assessments, method statements and manufacturers' information. preparing sur abrasive blast • 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Preparing surfaces by abrasive blast cleaning in the workplace Unit Number: R/615/2216 Learning outcome Assessment criteria The learner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from specifications, current regulations, risk assessments, method statements and manufacturers' information. preparing sur abrasive blast 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - specifications, current legislation, risk assessments, method statements, manufacturers' information and blast cleaner's instructions.
+Describe different types of information, their source and how they are interpreted in relation to: specifications, current legislation, risk assessments, method statements, manufacturers' information and blast cleaner's instructions.
 2 Know how to comply with relevant legislation and official guidance when preparing surfaces by abrasive blast cleaning.
-2.1 Describe their responsibilities regarding first aid procedures, potential accidents and health hazards, whilst working: - in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
-Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+Describe their responsibilities regarding first aid procedures, potential accidents and health hazards, whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe and health working practices when preparing surfaces by abrasive blast cleaning.
-3.1 Use health and safety control equipment and access equipment to carry out the activity in accordance with legislation and organisational requirements when preparing surfaces by abrasive blast cleaning.
+3 Maintain safe working pract preparing sur abrasive blast ices when faces by 3.1 Use health and safety control equipment and access equipment to carry out the activity in accordance with legislation and organisational requirements when preparing surfaces by abrasive blast cleaning.
 3.2 Comply with information relating to specific risks to health when preparing surfaces by abrasive blast cleaning.